Taxation of Group Income Protection

 You pay for individual Income Protection from cash you’ve already paid tax and National Insurance on (i.e. your wages).
 That means should you need to make a claim, the benefit you receive is normally tax-free.

-However, when an employer takes out company Income Protection Insurance, usually it’s a business expense.
+However, when an employer takes out company Income Protection Insurance, usually it’s classed as a business expense.
 This means you can reclaim the cost against corporation tax.

 The insurer pays a claim as salary continuance to the employer.
 It’s the employers job to distribute this to the worker via PAYE.
 HMRC then taxes the worker’s benefit just as if it would earned income.